squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    the :term:`occurrence formula`) is trivially false. (or :g:`occur(k,bi-frame,(pk(k), dec(_,k))`) for the asymmetric case).

-   When it is not trivially true, a subgoal is created to prove the freshness of the random used in the encryption, with the conclusion :g:`occur(r,bi-frame,enc(n,r,m))`.
+   When it is not trivially true, a sub-goal is created to prove the freshness of the random used in the encryption, with the conclusion :g:`occur(r,bi-frame,enc(n,r,m))`.